Charlie Ward (fighter): Death of João Carvalho

 Ward's victory over João Carvalho by knockout at Total Extreme Fighting 1 on 9 April 2016 was overcast with a tragic circumstance.
-Carvalho felt unwell, suffering from a headache 20 minutes after the fight and was sent to a hospital for a brain surgery.
+Carvalho felt unwell, suffering from a headache 20 minutes after the fight and was sent to hospital for brain surgery.
 He died at Beaumont Hospital in Dublin 48 hours later as a result of injuries he suffered in the defeat.
-His death sparked outpouring grief from the MMA community.
+His death sparked an outpouring of grief from the MMA community.

 The death of Carvalho aroused considerable debate, focusing on the sentiment that the fight should have been stopped much earlier.
 The referee who was in charge of the fight, Mariusz Domasat, defended his decision and said "If you watch the fight you see clearly there was no reason to stop the fight earlier.
 I stopped the fight when there was a reason to stop the fight, when the fighter wasn't willing to fight anymore, that's it.
 Everyone who has any idea about MMA knows the fight was stopped at the exact proper time.
 I am an experienced referee and part of the Irish Amateur Pankration Association of Safe MMA and I know what I am doing."
 Subsequently, Minister for Travel, Tourism and Sport Michael Ring, reiterated his long concern of the safety aspect of the sport which he had written to 17 MMA promoters in Ireland where he expected MMA should adhere to the safety standards as applied in other sports.